 While the idea might seem like something out of science-fiction, the realities of water-bound computing, especially on a large scale, are very positive.
-The remote nature of such a facility would mean it would require fewer on-site staff, it would be naturally resistant to weather and the environment, possibly even more so than solid ground structures, and perhaps most importantly, would require almost no active cooling.
+The remote nature of such a facility would mean it would require fewer on-site staff (if any at all), it would be naturally resistant to weather and the environment, possibly even more so than solid ground structures, and perhaps most importantly, would require almost no active cooling.

 Keeping a data center at a chilly operational temperature is one of the biggest challenges for modern operators, with the likes of Facebook looking to innovate by only using renewable energy and recycled waste heat.
 But putting a data center under the sea could be much more efficient, as it would require no energy to cool at all.

-Microsoft says the underwater data centers are built to last up to twenty years, though they have an anticipated real lifespan of five years.
-Their replacement would likely be the result of a need to upgrade the hardware inside, rather than damage or failure.
+Microsoft says the underwater data centers are built to last up to 20 years, though they have an anticipated real lifespan of five years.
+Their replacement would likely be the result of required hardware upgrades within the individual servers rather than structural damage or failure.